MarBry111/Fake-News-Detection-for-statements-in-Polish-Language/README.md

 #### Triplet loss (polish dataset)
 Embeddings were obtained using HerBERT model with addition of simple fully-connected network at the end, which was optimized using Triplet Loss.

-Networks was trained for 1000 epochs, the version of the model which obtained the best results on validation set has been chosen and the obtained embeddings were used as features in logistic regression model.
+Networks was trained for 1000 epochs, with learning rate 1e-4 and L2 penalty (weight_decay) 1e-5.
+The version of the model which obtained the best results on validation set has been chosen and the obtained embeddings were used as features in logistic regression model.

 There was no real improvement observed - but on the other hand the number of features was decreased from 1024 into 100, with better results than obtained with usage of PCA.

+#### Triplet loss (augmented polish dataset)
+Here the HerBERT model embeddings were obtained by keeping dropout layers activated and producing 10 embeddings for each statement, where model was optimized using Triplet Loss in the next steps.

+Despite 10 times bigger training dataset for Triplet loss part the whole experiment was performed in the same manner a the previous one, using in logistic regression embeddings from HerBERT with dropout deactivated.

+The great decrease in accuracy and f1 score was observed in case of topic driven cross validation, and only slightly decreased metric for random splits.

 ####  StyloMetrix (polish dataset)